Voorhees Town Center

-Shopping mall in New Jersey, U.S.
+Defunct mall in Camden County, New Jersey, U.S.

-Voorhees Town Center (formerly Echelon Mall) is a regional shopping mall and a residential area located in Voorhees Township, New Jersey.
-It was built in 1970 and named after Echelon Airfield which was located where the mall stands today.
+Voorhees Town Center (formerly Echelon Mall) is a defunct regional mall and a residential area located in Voorhees Township, New Jersey.
+It opened in 1970 and named after Echelon Airfield which was located where the mall stands today.
 The Echelon Mall was renamed Voorhees Town Center in 2007.

-Boscov's and Modax Furniture Outlet serve as the anchors of the mall.
+Boscov's is currently the only anchor of the mall.
+By March 2026, the food court and all interior retail spaces in the former Echelon Mall remained closed indefinetely following a fire that occurred on April 19, 2024.

 Property history

 The site on which the Echelon Mall was built began as an airfield; nearly 200 acre of farmland bought by flying enthusiasts Rogers and Jeannette Smith in 1939.
 The Echelon Airfield was incorporated in 1944 and went on to house 20 planes, and included three grass runways, a gift shop, a small café, and a hangar capable of housing six planes.
 The airfield was mostly used for recreational flying, flying lessons, and a take-off point for crop dusters and charter flights.

 In 1950, Rogers Smith died in an airplane accident.
 His wife leased the airfield to Hugh and Kay Hamill, who operated it until she sold the property in 1962.
 The new owners renamed the field Delaware Valley Airpark, and ran it for three more years, until it closed in 1965.
 In 1969, groundbreaking occurred to construct the Echelon Mall, which was the centerpiece of a 470 acres planned community named "Echelon" consisting of apartments, condominiums, single-family homes, office space, and civic space that included a YMCA, and the new Camden County Library.
-Developed by The Rouse Company at the cost of $80 million, the mall opened in 1970 as part of a vision for "a new kind of downtown" located in suburbia.
+Developed by Echelon Mall, Inc., a subsidiary of The Rouse Company, at the cost of $80 million, the mall opened in 1970 as part of a vision for "a new kind of downtown" located in suburbia.